actualizado

 Alojamiento

-You are provided with dry comfy sleeping accommodations, use of communal kitchen facility including stove and fridge space, GOOD wifi access (NO ILLEGAL DOWNLOADING!), hot showers, and vermi-composting toilet.
-The sleeping accommodations provide some privacy but you must be prepared to share common areas and be comfortable with communal life and some rules to keep the areas clean/tidy.
-It is open air living.
+You are provided with dry comfy sleeping accommodations, access to a communal kitchen including a stove/oven, fridge space, GOOD wifi access (NO ILLEGAL DOWNLOADING!), hot showers, and composting toilet.
+The sleeping accommodations provide privacy but you must be prepared and able to share common areas in a clean and peaceful way.
+There is zero tolerance for those that cannot.

 • Algo más...